nixpkgs-architecture/simple-package-paths/README.md

 The reference requirement could be removed, which would allow unit directories to reference files outside themselves, and the other way around.
 This is not great because it encourages the use of file paths as an API, rather than explicitly exposing functionality from Nix expressions.

-## Relax design to try to attack issues like "package variants" up front
+## Restrict design to try delay issues like "package variants"

-An issue with restrictions like the above one is that they don't work well for when we package a number of variants of package, e.g. different versions of the same package that share some infra.
-We do presume we would have to have *some* notion of "private details shared between multiple units" or "multiple entry points to unit" to handle these cases.

-We've chosen to explicitly ignore these tough cases, and emphasize uniform structure of units over being able to migrate over as many packages as possible from the get go.
-The rationale for this decision is basically:

-1. It is (a bit) easier to relax requirements later than tighten them later.
+We perceived some uncertainty around [package variants](#def-package-variant) that led us to scope these out at first, but we did not identify a real problem that would arise from allowing non-auto-called attributes to reference `pkgs/unit` files.
+However, imposing unnecessary restrictions would be counterproductive because:

+ - The contributor experience would suffer, because it won't be obvious to everyone whether their package is allowed to go into `pkgs/unit`.
+This means that we'd fail to solve the goal "Which directory should my package definition go in?", leading to unnecessary requests for changes in pull requests.

+ - When lifting the restriction, the reviewers have to adapt, again leading to unnecessary requests for changes in pull requests.

+ - We'd be protracting the migration by unnecessary gatekeeping or discovering some problem late.

+That said, we did identify risks:

-2. We plan on incrementally migrating Nixpkgs to this new system anyways, for caution's sake, so starting with fewer units is not only fine but *good*.
+ - We might get something wrong, and while we plan to incrementally migrate Nixpkgs to this new system anyway, starting with fewer units is good.

-3. Explicitly marking use-cases out of scope allows us to have a more focused and thorough investigation of the use-cases that remain, to build a solid foundation.
+ - We might not focus enough on the foundation, while we could more easily relax requirements later.

+However, after more discussions and experimentation, we feel confident to allow package variants to reference unit directories.

 # Unresolved questions
 [unresolved]: #unresolved-questions